acousticainc/controller-script-api-docs/docs/API Sections/Mixcraft.md

 This function returns the total length of the project in beats or time.

 ### GetTempo()
-This function gets the project's tempo.
+This function returns a float value of the project's tempo in beats per minute.

 ### GetTime()
 This function returns the current playhead time in the project.

 ### GetTimeSignatureDenominator()
-This function returns the denominator of the project's time signature.
+This function returns an int value of the project's time signature denominator.

 ### GetTimeSignatureNumerator()
-This function returns the numerator of the project's time signature.
+This function returns an int value of the project's time signature numerator.

 ### IsLoopOn()
 This function returns a boolean value indicating whether the loop is enabled.